Kataraduo/ORIE-5160-midterm-project/README.md

 │   ├── gfsteps.csv          # Google Fit step data
 │   ├── jbsteps.csv          # Jawbone tracker step data
 │   ├── suggestions.csv      # Activity suggestions and context data
-│   └── users.csv            # User demographics and survey data
+│   ├── users.csv            # User demographics and survey data
+│   ├── mydata_steps_gf_py.csv  # Dataset generated during cleaning and preprocessing
+│   └── steps_notif_users_py.csv   # Dataset generated during cleaning and preprocessing
 │
 ├── dslc_documentation/
+│   ├── 01_cleaning_v2.ipynb    # Data cleaning steps (partial)
+│   └── main_code.ipynb         # Full code
 │
-├── functions/
+├── figure/
-│   ├── 01_cleaning.ipynb    # Data cleaning script
+│   ├── hist_totalday.png      # All the figures generated during the analysis
-│   └── 02_eda.ipynb         # Exploratory Data Analysis script
+│   └── ...
 │
+│
 └── README.md

 ```

-## Methodology (PCS Framework)
-1. **Problem Formulation**: Investigate how activity suggestion framing impacts physical activity.
-2. **Data Cleaning & Preprocessing**: Handle missing data, standardize timestamps, and merge step counts with notification data.
-3. **EDA**: Visualize step counts and engagement times based on suggestion type.
-4. **Dimensionality Reduction**: Use PCA to reduce the dimensionality of high-volume datasets.
-5. **Predictive Analysis**: Run t-tests, regression models to compare framing impacts on activity and engagement.
-6. **Evaluation**: Use cross-validation for result validation.
+## Results and Discussion
+The primary findings suggest that "Sedentary" notifications may increase physical activity within specific timeframes and contexts.
+The PCS framework helped reveal the influence of computational and device-specific choices on stability and generalizability.

-## Conjectures
+## Limitations
-1. Active suggestions will lead to more steps and faster engagement.
-2. Self-efficacy and location will moderate the impact of the suggestions.
+- **Sample Size:** The small sample (N=25) limited the power to detect subtle effects and may have increased Type II error.
+- **Device Differences:** Variability between Google Fit and Jawbone highlights the importance of cross-device validation.
+- **Duration:** The six-week trial may not be sufficient to capture long-term behavior changes.

 ## GitHub Repository
 Collaborate with us on this project: [GitHub Repository Link](https://github.com/Kataraduo/ORIE-5160-midterm-project.git)

+## Acknowledgments
+We thank Prof. Raaz Dwivedi and our TA Kyuseong Choi for their insightful feedback and guidance throughout this project.